You know, when you have suffer a couple of defeats 2006, 2008, and the party is having trouble, then the knives come out.

 Give me an example of that.

-Well, I think uh I think when you become a party that bases everything that you do on a certain moral standard, I I think that is slippery slope for when people begin to go against those morals, as we've seen a Republican Party for people like the Democrats to to say, you know, look look at these, this is a horrible example of uh of what Republicanism is and and so on and so forth.
+Well, I think when you become a party that bases everything that you do on a certain moral standard, I think that is slippery slope for when people begin to go against those morals, as we've seen in the Republican Party, for people like the Democrats to say, you know, look at these.

-Uh that's my main concern.
+That's my main concern.

 If we could just get to the politics, just get to the policies that separates us from the other party and stick to those policies, I think we would be a whole lot better off.

-Well, let me say, first of all, that I am sympathetic to uh the libertarian point of view on a number of issues.
+Well, let me say, first of all, that I am sympathetic to the libertarian point of view on a number of issues.

-And I think on fiscal matters, on market matters, we ought to be quite frankly libertarians.
+And I think on fiscal matters, on market matters, we ought to be, quite frankly, libertarians.

 The purpose of government in a free society is to uphold freedom because freedom is the highest morality.